Navigating the dynamic noise landscape of variational quantum algorithms with QISMET: Methodology

 QISMET is a software optimization that can be integrated with any VQA classical optimizer.
 We implement it in Python and use it with the Qiskit VQA framework~\cite{Qiskit}, through which it interacts with quantum execution.

 We limit ourselves to one VQA domain, the VQE, which was introduced in Section \ref{b_VQA}.
 Due to noisy machine limitations on circuit width and depth, applications are restricted to 6 qubits.
 Our evaluations encompass 2 Hamiltonians, 6 different ansatz, and 7 IBMQ machines (as well as simulation).
+We primarily use the SPSA classical tuner across all our evaluations.

 Our primary focus is the one-dimensional TFIM (Transverse Field Ising Model) Hamiltonian, which is an ubiquitous model that has applications in understanding phase transitions in magnetic materials~\cite{uvarov2020machine}.
 The TFIM is a desirable system since it is exactly solvable via classical means.
 Further, the Hamiltonian is easily constructed to create small problem sizes.
 We also evaluate the potential energy of the Hydrogen molecule over bond lengths of 0.4 - 2 \AA.